How to Fix Squeaky Brakes

 Why Are Your Brakes Squealing?

-- Sticking caliper components causing the pads to drag on the rotors
+- Sticking caliper slides causing the pads to drag on the rotors

 Worn Brake Pads

-Most brake pads now come with mechanical wear indicators that serve one purpose; to notify you that it is time to change your brakes.
-This indicator will begin making contact with the brake rotor once the pads have worn down below their effective service life.
+Most brake pads come with mechanical wear indicators that serve one purpose; to notify you that it is time to change your brakes.
+This indicator will begin making contact with the brake rotor once the pads have worn down below their effective service life, which is usually when the pads have about 1/8-1/4” of material left.
+At this point, you will hear a nasty squeal any time you press the pedal, and no matter how hard you press it.
+At this point, it is time to change the brake pads.

 Worn and Damaged Hardware